-Holding the handholds helps the passenger brace against the movement of the vehicle and helps keep hands and body inside the cockpit in the event of a rollover.
+Holding the handhold helps the passengers brace against the movement of the vehicle and helps keep hands and body inside the cockpit in the event of a rollover.

 Never use any part of vehicle cage as handholds.
 Hands can be struck by objects outside the cockpit or crushed in a rollover.